GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 * The raw singleton of the registered model, obtained using `Injector.get` (or IN.get) method.
 * The reactive singleton of the registered model (the raw model decorated with reactive environment), obtained using `Injector.getAsReactive` of (RM.get).

+For more details on the public interface of Injector [see here](#Injector), and further details on the dependency injections [see here](#Dependency-Injection-and-development-flavor).
 # Where to use Global or local ReactiveModel:

 To know what type of `ReactiveModel` to use, you just have to ask the following question: will I inform the widget to rebuild from other pages or widget, if it is, use the global ReactiveModel and in the other case use the local ReactiveModel to optimize the rebuild of the widget tree.

-Here a typical example on how to use `states_rebuilder` for mutable and immutable store
+Here a typical example on how to use `states_rebuilder` for mutable store and immutable state
 ## case of mutable store
 to deal with mutable objects use:
 - the `state` getter,